-About the history of the Natural History of Iceland Site
+About the history of my personal the Natural History of Iceland Site

 This site, dedicated to Iceland's nature, was first setup in 1997.
 Ever since, the amount of information contained within this site has been increasing steadily .
 It is a large site now.
-For the publication of the fourth main version over 3500 files had be written i.e. rewritten.
-Since the 5th version of the Natural History of Iceland site the url is www.iceland-nh.net .
-You can: if you note mistakes in the content or note programming bugs.
+To give you an idea of the development: version 4 (year 2001) consisted of 3500 files.
+The 17th version (year 2024) contains over 23521 files.
+Since the 5th version of the Natural History of Iceland site the url is www.iceland-nh.net.
+Before it had been my home page of my -then- internet provider.
+You can: () if you note mistakes in the content or note programming bugs.
 I will be most grateful.

 HISTORY